mattermost/docs/source/administration/config-settings.rst

 This configuration setting enables users to search the contents of documents attached to messages.

-**True**: Document types are searchable by their content.
+**True**: Documents are searchable by their content.
 Install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include additional file formats, including DOCX, RTF, and PAGES files.

 .. note::
    Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `extraction command is executed using the CLI <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
 If this command is not run, users can search older files based on file name only.

-**False**: Supported document types aren't searchable by their content.
+**False**: Documents aren't searchable by their content.
 When document content search is disabled, users can search for files by file name only.

 +---------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FileSettings.ExtractContent": true`` with options ``true`` and ``false``.          |